 Only candidates who are full-time members of the McGill Faculty of Engineering are eligible as Lead Applicants for the WRSAs.
 Lead applicants can be students or professors.
 Students must be registered full-time in a Faculty of Engineering program.
 Professors must hold an appointment in a department or school formally affiliated with the Faculty of Engineering.

-A candidacy must be based on a current technologically-based project that the candidate has been actively involved in and that they are interested in commercializing, that is, transferring from the lab to the marketplace.
+A candidacy must be based on a current technologically-based project that the candidate has been actively involved in and that they have reported as an invention to McGill's technology transfer group.

 For students, an up-to-date CV must accompany the application.
 The CV should provide information on contributions to publications (including patents) and collaborative research activities.
 For professors, an up-to-date NSERC Personal Data Form 100 (or CommonCV equivalent) must accompany the application.
 All applicants must also complete the two page application form (details below).